 School: River Ridge High School, Lacey.

-One thing in the world I would change if I could: Social inequalities that make it extremely hard to enjoy life.
+One thing in the world I would change if I could: Religious persecution.

 Nominated by: Carl Schlegel, material science teacher.
 He wrote, “Jacob always puts forth his best effort, enthusiastically and consistently.
 It doesn’t matter if it is a creative lab, a research assignment or a simple worksheet, I know he is always going to use that assignment or activity to maximize his learning.
 He is always in the door on time and pleasantly prepared to start the day.”